USS Intrepid (1798)

-The first USS Intrepid was a captured ketch in the United States Navy during the First Barbary War.
+The first USS Intrepid was a captured ketch rigged galiot in the United States Navy during the First Barbary War.

 Intrepid was built in France in 1798 for Napoleon's Egyptian expedition.
-The vessel was sold to Tripoli, which she served as Mastico.
+The vessel was sold to Tripoli, which she served as Mastico (referred to as "Martigana" in one document).
 The bomb ketch was one of several Tripolitan vessels which captured Philadelphia on 31 October 1803 after the American frigate had run fast aground on uncharted Kaliusa reef some five miles (8 km) east of Tripoli.

 Capture

 USS Enterprise, a schooner with Lt.
 Stephen Decatur in command, captured Mastico on 23 December 1803 as it was sailing from Tripoli to Constantinople under Turkish colors and without passports.
 After a time-consuming search for a translator, the ketch's papers and the testimony of an English ship master who had been in Tripoli to witness her role in operations against Philadelphia convinced the commander of the American squadron, Commodore Edward Preble, that Mastico was a legitimate prize.
 He took her into the U.S. Navy and renamed her Intrepid.